cirruslabs/cirrus-ci-docs/docs/examples.md

 ## C++

 Official [GCC Docker images](https://hub.docker.com/_/gcc/) can be used for builds.
-Here is an example of `.cirrus.yml` that runs tests:
+Here is an example of a `.cirrus.yml` that runs tests:

 ```yaml
 container: